women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Conclusion

-Doctors can successfully treat cancer.
-It is great to see pink ribbons everywhere during October, Breast Cancer Awareness Month—National Breast Cancer Awareness Month!
+Doctors can successfully treat cancer, and it’s great to see pink ribbons everywhere during October, Breast Cancer Awareness Month.
 If I had my wish, every pink ribbon would carry an additional important message for women.
 That message would read, “You can improve your breast health and reduce your risk of breast cancer now with a few simple lifestyle changes.”

 Frequently Asked Questions